FLATLAY/flatlayWiki/flatlay-user-story.md

 **Open campaigns**:
 A Merchant can create a public campaign called "Open campaign"  and every creative user can see those campaigns.
 **Discover**:
+Those users and Flatlays  that are..
 **Messages**:
+Users can send messages to each other in this part
 ### Search bar

 product, people, post are searched in the search bar